Khusyasy/shortlink-app/README.md

 - View how many times your link has been clicked.

 ## Objectives
-I wanted to learn the MERN Stack, so i have to combine what i have learned about React JS and Express JS, i also learn how to do CRUD with MongoDB databases using Mongoose.
+I wanted to learn the MERN Stack, so i have to combine what i have learned about React JS and Express JS, i also learn how to do CRUD with MongoDB databases using Mongoose, and using JWT for authentication.